 I think one of the risks that you run in the asset management field is responding to the noise, and that can be a real problem.

 Yes, and certainly there are different service expectations for different customers as Ross said.

 The issue that we need to think about is it’s the service that we are providing to the community rather than the assets.

 The issue is the service that we’re providing to that community and to those stakeholders.

 The question that we’ve raised there, is it about service or is it about assets, particularly Infrastructure Canada has done excellent work in that area.

-Infrastructure Canada have published some really interesting papers around measuring performance of service and measuring performance of assets.
+Infrastructure Canada has published some really interesting papers on measuring the performance of service and measuring the performance of assets.